NJUPT-NYR/SOPT/README.md

 1. Rename `.env.example` to `.env` and set your postgres name and password.

-2. (Optional)Change all `sopt` in `sql/schema.sql` with what you like.

-3. Run following commands in terminal:
+2. Run following commands in terminal:

 ```bash
 createdb sopt